Access4Learning/SIF3DMGenerator-Java/SIF3DMGenerator/README.md

 ## Version from Sept 22, 2020
 - Updated with official SIF AU 3.4.4 release.
 XSD & POJOs.

+## Version from Oct 19, 2020
+- Minor update to the sif3.3Common-0.15.0.jar file.
+Enforces lower case "value" for JAXB property called 'value' for data models that use the upper camel case naming convention otherwise.

 # Download Instructions
 How to download this project: